ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Improvements: Featured Video Plus plugin compatibility integrated #2583
 * Improvements: Performance improvement !
 SELECT SQL_CALC_FOUND_ROWS #3336
 * Improvements: 'Featured Image from URL' plugin compatibility integrated #3365
+* Improvements: Template-mode functionality added for group users to work on the main/AMP theme #3252
 * Fixed: Images are blur in beta in design 2 #2541
 * Fixed: SRC set in the Featured Image #1619
 * Fixed: AMP page builder is not showing when the AMPforWP plugin is activated from Network admin panel in Multisite #3322